oranda/treelog-scalajs/README.md

-This project brings together two other projects: the excellent [TreeLog](https://github.com/lancewalton/treelog) from Lance and Channing Walton, and the pretty ReactTreeView component from Øyvind Raddum Berg in the [scalajs-react-components](https://github.com/chandu0101/scalajs-react-components) project.
+This project brings together two other projects: the excellent [TreeLog](https://github.com/lancewalton/treelog) from Lance and Channing Walton, and the pretty ReactTreeView component from Chandra Sekhar Kode in the [scalajs-react-components](https://github.com/chandu0101/scalajs-react-components) project.

 **TreeLog** is a way of displaying a program's log in a tree structure instead of the hopelessly